gwizard/gwizard/README.md

 Aside from that:

 * Jersey2 does not play nicely with Guice (see below).
-* The dropwizard-guice bundle is hobbled by the fact that very little of the framework was instantiated by Guice.
+* The dropwizard-guice bundle is hobbled by the fact that very little of the framework is instantiated by Guice.
-* Dropwizard relies on Jersey for AOP like the HibernateBundle's UnitOfWork transaction management.
+* Dropwizard relies on Jersey for AOP (eg, HibernateBundle's UnitOfWork transaction management).
 This means you can't touch your database except through the web container (!); all other tests must mock the DB/DAO.
 This is not compatible with our testing philosophy.

-Dropwizard is a *vastly* more mature framework, with *many* more features, and *lovely* documentation.
-There's really no comparison!

-GWizard came about because as we progressively Guice-ified an application, we removed more and more of Dropwizard.
+GWizard came about because as we progressively Guice-ified a Dropwizard application, we replaced more and more of DW.
 This is the logical conclusion of that process.
 We try to preserve the spirit of Dropwizard, and leverage DW's code as dependency jars where reasonable.

+However, Dropwizard is a *vastly* more mature framework, with *many* more features, and *lovely* documentation.
+There's really no comparison!

 ### Why did you pick RESTEasy over Jersey?
 We didn't, originally, which is how we discovered what a trainwreck Jersey2 has become.

 Jersey1 worked great with Guice.
-In Jersey2, the team wrote their own DI framework from scratch (HK2) and littered it with global state, text files in META-INF/service, and other JavaEE-isms that make my skin crawl.
+For Jersey2, the team wrote their own DI framework from scratch (HK2) and littered it with global state, config files in META-INF/service, and other JavaEE-isms that make my skin crawl.
 In the year and a half that Jersey2 has been released, nobody has managed to make it play 100% nicely with Guice.
 The [most valiant attempt](https://github.com/Squarespace/jersey2-guice) uses reflection to punch